-The Markets division has a broad area of responsibility, ranging from the supervision of financial market infrastructures to the recognition of rating agencies and the combating of money laundering.
+The Markets division has a broad area of responsibility, ranging from the supervision of financial market infrastructures and assessing subordination issues in the FinTech segment to the recognition of rating agencies and the combating of money laundering.

 The Anti-Money Laundering and Suitability group represents FINMA's centre of competence for the combating of money laundering and ensuring compliance with conduct rules vis-à-vis clients (suitability).
 In addition to this cross-divisional function, this group also handles international issues and carries out regulatory tasks.